top of page

 • “Roti is clean food.”

 These beliefs were formed decades ago when food scarcity existed and life was very active.
+Today the problem is the opposite:

 Too much food